dubai-living-guide/staff-directory-pro/readme.txt

 == Description ==

 The Company Directory is an easy way to add your Staff to your website.
 Staff and Faculty are presented in several easy to understand layouts, including a list and single views, allowing visitors to get to know your company and capabilities.
-Click through from your List, Grid, and Table views to a Single View.

 Company Directory allows you to include a Job Title, Email Address, Phone Number, Photo, and Bio with each Staff or Faculty Member.

-= Premium Support =

-The GoldPlugins team does not provide direct support for the Company Directory plugin on the WordPress.org forums.
-One on one email support is available to people who have purchased Company Directory Pro only.
-Company Directory Pro also includes extra features, so you should [upgrade today!](http://goldplugins.com/our-plugins/company-directory-pro/upgrade-to-company-directory-pro/ "Upgrade to Company Directory Pro")

-The Pro Version of the Company Directory includes advanced features such as a Table View and Grid View, as well as direct support!
+Visitors will be able to click through from your List, Grid, and Table views to read more about each Staff Member in a customizeable Single View.

 = Display Your Staff and Faculty in an Easy to View Format =